 * In general 3,4 kg of feed should be provided until farrowing, and a decrease to 3,0 kg at day 116 should be used only if the prevalence of MMA is too high.

 In the first 4 weeks after insemination, the feed allowance should be 2.4 to 4.3 kg per day for sows, depending on body condition.
+This period is considered ideal for restorage of backfat in sows skinny at weaning, and hence these are fed a very high feeding level.
 Small gilts should be fed around 2.2 kg per day and heavy gilts around 2.4 kg per day.
-Avoid ad-libitum feeding at this stage as studies have shown that careful attention to feeding, in this first period after insemination, will optimise litter size, due to better implantation and initial embryo growth.
+Avoid ad-libitum feeding of gilts at this stage as studies have shown that careful attention to feeding, in this first period after insemination, will optimise litter size, due to better implantation and initial embryo growth.

-Adjusting feed in the gestation unit is highly dependent on the feed systems, however, feed curves and routines should be similar regardless of the system
+Adjusting feed in the gestation unit is highly dependent on the feed systems, however, feeding curves and routines should be similar regardless of the system

 In the last stages of gestation, the feeding curve must be adjusted to reach the optimum weight at farrowing.
 For normal and slightly fat sows an increase in feed allowance up to 3.4 kg per day in the last 3-4 weeks of gestation will contribute to better development and growth of the piglets.
-Sows which are still skinny at this stage should have a special focus with a feed allowance of just below 4 kg per day.
+If there are still sows categorized as skinny at this point, adjustments should be made to the management of body condition and feeding curves should be revised if needed.
+Skinny sows should be minimised at this time, and solutions to this problem should be found earlier on in gestation.
+However in unique circumstances sows can/will still be skinny at this stage, and these sows should have special focus and attention with a feed allowance just below 4 kg per day.

-Just before farrowing, it is recommended to reduce the feed allowance for all sows to physically increase the space available in the birth canal.
+Just before farrowing, it is recommended to reduce the feed allowance for first and second parity sows to physically increase the space available in the birth canal.
 Adjust the energy level, to boost the energy status before the exhausting farrowing.
+However, recent research has shown that keeping the feed allowance at 3.4-3.8 kg per day for sows older than second parity, can improve the farrowing performance and reduce the need of farrowing assistance.

 Environmental factors